Tech Upgrades at City of Knoxville Recreation Centers

 Key Levers for Success

-This pilot project has already connected working with others in the community to increase digital literacy and access across Knoxville. eKnox, a digital inclusion program led by the Knoxville Chamber of Commerce, will host in-person classes at one of the recreation centers in the fall of 2022. eKnox not only provides digital literacy classes but also provides access to low-cost devices, like Chromebooks, and helps participants sign up for affordable internet options.
-By working together with eKnox, the Parks & Recreation Department can help more members of the community bring home the knowledge acquired and technology tools used at the recreation centers.
+This pilot project has already connected to work with others in the community to increase digital literacy and access across Knoxville. eKnox, a digital inclusion program led by the Knoxville Chamber of Commerce, hosts in-person classes at one of the recreation centers. eKnox not only provides digital literacy classes but also provides access to low-cost devices, like Chromebooks, and helps participants sign up for affordable internet options.
+By working together with eKnox, the Parks & Recreation Department helps more members of the community bring home the knowledge acquired and technology tools used at the recreation centers.

 The Team

-Sheryl Ely is the director of the City of Knoxville Parks & Recreation Department and will provide administrative leadership and guidance and coordinate partnerships with local organizations.
+Sheryl Ely is the director of the City of Knoxville Parks & Recreation Department and provides administrative leadership and guidance and coordinate partnerships with local organizations.

-Angie Davidson is the administrative supervisor and manages the City of Knoxville Parks & Recreation Department's annual budget and will manage the expenses and reporting related to this funding.
+Angie Davidson is the administrative supervisor and manages the City of Knoxville Parks & Recreation Department annual budget and manages the expenses and reporting related to this funding.

-Brian Blackmon is the director of the City of Knoxville Office of Sustainability and will provide additional assistance throughout the process.
+Brian Blackmon is the director of the City of Knoxville Office of Sustainability and provides additional assistance throughout the process.

 Photo Gallery